espocrm/documentation/docs/user-guide/quotes.md

 The Quote entity type has a relationship with Opportunity type.
 You can add the *Quotes* panel to the Opportunity detail view at Administration > Layout Manager > Opportunities > Bottom Panels.
 When creating a new quote linked to an opportunity, it transfers opportunity items to the quote.

-You can add the Quotes panel to the Account detail view to be able to see related quotes: Administration > Layout Manager > Accounts > Relationships.
+You can add the Quotes panel to the Account detail view to be able to see related quotes: Administration > Layout Manager > Accounts > Bottom Panels.

 In the article: